ilya40umov/KotLink/deployment-guide.md

 Coming soon

+TODOs:
-TODO: add instructions on how to install on a regular Linux system as well as on AWS
+* how to install on a Linux machine?
+* how to install on AWS?
+* all configuration options (including DB URL/credentials, OAuth and security)